 - Learn SEO – Invest in courses or use the wonderful Google to learn about SEO optimization.
 Join Facebook blogging groups to learn tips from others and invest in Keysearch to help you find the best keywords for your blogs.

 - KEEP GOING!

 9) Freelance writing and ebooks

 Youtube has taken over the world.
 Film your days of travel and make money on youtube by monetizing your videos.
-What better way to remember your trip and share your experience with your family whilst earning.
-Watch the video below to see what your channel must have to monetize your videos.
+What better way to remember your trip and share your experience with your family whilst earning?
+Make money whilst traveling by filming, editing, and sharing your experience as you go.

 So this is an unusual one but incredibly rewarding.
-Although it is a 2-year Volunteer program, your travel to and from the country of service is paid for, as is a monthly living and housing allowance, full medical and dental coverage, and an $8000 ‘re-adjustment allowance at the end of your contract.
+Although it is a 2-year Volunteer program, your travel to and from the country of service is paid for, as is a monthly living and housing allowance, full medical and dental coverage, and a ‘re-adjustment allowance at the end of your contract.

 12) Remote work

 There is a selection of websites that offer remote jobs and careers that are worth taking a look at.
 They are often related to programming or marketing as well as customer service and support roles.
 Best websites to look at: weworkremotely.com, http://jobs.remotive.io, https://remoteok.ioand https://www.wfh.io.